 Dan Schneck, M.A.

-Dan Schneck, Instructional Designer, is part of Greenleaf’s team that is serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
-Dan collaborates with colleagues to design, develop, and deliver materials for online and in-person learning experiences.
+Dan Schneck, Instructional Design Specialist, is part of Greenleaf’s team that is serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
+Dan works closely with team members and client stakeholders to develop training standards and engaging e-learning programs for the humanitarian organization.

 Previously, Dan worked at the California Department of social services where he oversaw the creation of new training modules from inception through the production and go-live stages.
 He is fluent in Latin and Greek.
 He has also taught Latin and chaired the Electives Department at a prestigious high school.